chamodranasgala/chamodranasgala/README.md

 ## Hi there 👋

 I am a information technology undergraduate at SLIIT.
 I really like to full-stack development.
-I enjoy learning programming languages and frameworks.
+And I enjoy learning programming languages and frameworks.

 ### Skills and Experience